Speaking & Workshops

 THE WHAT AND WHY OF PROJECT MANAGEMENT FOR RESEARCHERS

-This workshop will introduce scholars to research project management and its importance across stages of research project, including planning, execution, and adjustment.
+This workshop will introduce scholars to research project management and its importance across stages of research projects, including planning, execution, and adjustment.
 It discusses the importance and value--to the research, the researcher, and the institution--of effective research project management.
 Participants will learn about how to use the principles of reliability, legibility, and efficiency to guide the development of their own research project management systems.

 This workshop introduces participants to mixed methods research in the social sciences.
 We discuss conceptual and practical frameworks and considerations in developing, designing, and implementing mixed methods research.
 Tailored to those newer to mixed methods research who are interested in learning about it as a research approach.